Birger Hedqvist

-Lieutenant General Karl Birger Hedqvist (13 May 1894 – 24 February 1964) was a Swedish Army officer.
-He served as Deputy Chief of Ordnance from 1939 to 1949 and as Master-General of the Ordnance from 1949 to 1959.
+Lieutenant General Karl Birger Hedqvist (13 May 1894 – 24 February 1964) was a Swedish Army officer who served as Deputy Chief of Ordnance from 1939 to 1949 and as Master-General of the Ordnance from 1949 to 1959.
+Hedqvist graduated from the Military Academy Karlberg in 1913 and began his military career in the Norrland Artillery Regiment.
+He completed advanced artillery training and served as a teacher at the Artillery and Engineering College.
+Throughout the 1920s and 1930s, he held several positions in the Artillery Staff and the Swedish Army Materiel Administration, focusing on artillery strategy and industry coordination.
+During World War II, as Deputy Chief of Ordnance, he played a key role in equipping Sweden’s army and leading complex negotiations with the War Material Administration.
+In 1949, he was promoted to major general and became Master-General of the Ordnance, overseeing major organizational reforms and modernization efforts.
+From 1954 to 1959, he served as vice chief of the newly formed Army Ordnance Administration.
+His leadership helped streamline military procurement and ensured Sweden’s army was well-equipped during a critical period.
+He retired in 1959 with the rank of lieutenant general.

 Early life

 Hedqvist was born on 13 May 1894 in Piteå landsförsamling, Norrbotten County, Sweden the son of av Emil Hedqvist and his wife Elin Åström.
 Hedqvist passed studentexamen at Umeå högre allmänna läroverk in 1911.

 Career

 Hedqvist graduated from the Military Academy Karlberg in 1913 and was commissioned as an officer in Norrland Artillery Regiment the same year with the rank of underlöjtnant, to which regiment he belonged until 1924.
 He attended the General Artillery Course at the Artillery and Engineering College (AIHS) from 1915 to 1916 and the Higher Artillery Course there from 1916 to 1918.
-He was promoted to Lieutenant in 1917 and worked 1919–1921 as a rehearsal and assistant teacher at AIHS.
+He was promoted to lieutenant in 1917 and worked 1919–1921 as a rehearsal and assistant teacher at AIHS.
 After a tour of duty, he was assigned as an adjutant in the Artillery Inspectorate (Artilleriinspektionen) in the Army Staff in 1922.
 In 1924, Hedqvist became an officer in the Artillery Staff with a position in the Industry Department of the Artillery Department in the Royal Swedish Army Materiel Administration, a position he held until 1932.
-In 1926 he was appointed Captain in the Artillery Staff and was transferred in 1928 to Norrland Artillery Regiment.
+In 1926 he was appointed captain in the Artillery Staff and was transferred in 1928 to Norrland Artillery Regiment.
 He was a teacher of art of war (strategy) at AIHS from 1926 to 1933.
 In 1929, Hedqvist became an adjutant to the commander of the Artillery Staff, who also served as head of the Swedish Army Artillery School (Artilleriets skjutskola, ArtSS).
 From 1932 to 1934, he served in the General Staff and was an expert in the 1930 Defense Commission (1930 års försvarskommission) from 1931 to 1935 and a member of the Army General Assembly (Arméns fullmäktige) from 1934 to 1937.
-Hedqvist was promoted to Major in the army in 1934 and was artillery battery commander at Norrland Artillery Regiment from 1934 to 1936.
+Hedqvist was promoted to major in the army in 1934 and was artillery battery commander at Norrland Artillery Regiment from 1934 to 1936.
 He was transferred to the Artillery Staff in 1936.